Orchids are tropical plants that rarely get yellow leaves. Preparatory care saves the plant from sudden and severe foliage discoloration.

 They can withstand at least 6 hours of direct sunlight and grow with 12-14 hours of grow light exposure.

-Therefore, Orchid leaves attain black spots and light brownish blotches due to sunburn under direct sun.
+Under direct sun, Orchid leaves attain black spots and light brownish blotches due to sunburn.

 How to Fix?